alphagov/forms/design/features/file-upload/README.md

 * PDF (.pdf)
 * text (.json, .odt, .rtf, .txt)

-Show page heading content above the question text for file upload questions on the Check your answers page. \[link to the explanation\]
+We agreed to show page heading content above the question text for file upload questions on the '[check your answers](#check-your-answer-page-with-page-heading-for-file-upload-question-with-guidance)' page.

 ## Feedback from users